search icon

 Mailchimp

-The business has grown rapidly and now has a 60 percent share of the email marketing market.
-Every day 1 billion emails are sent via the service.
+The business has grown rapidly and now has around a 60 percent share of the email marketing market (the exact numbers vary depending on the exact market sector studied).
+Every day, 1 billion emails are sent via the service.

-A Bonus: Three Tips for Those Who Start a Business During the Crisis
+A Bonus: Three Tips for Those Who Start a Business During a Crisis

 1. Explore the market carefully